X

 Does ChatGPT give wrong answers?

-As mentioned above, ChatGPT, like all language models, has limitations and can give nonsensical answers and incorrect information, so it's important to double-check the data it gives you.
+As mentioned above, ChatGPT, like all language models, has limitations and can give nonsensical answers and incorrect information, so it's important to double-check the answers it gives you.

 Also: 8 ways to reduce ChatGPT hallucinations

-OpenAI recommends that you provide feedback on what ChatGPT generates by using the thumbs-up and thumbs-down buttons to improve its underlying model.
-You can even join the startup's Bug Bounty program, which offers up to $20,000 for reporting security bugs and safety issues.
+OpenAI recommends you provide feedback on what ChatGPT generates by using the thumbs-up and thumbs-down buttons to improve its underlying model.
+You can also join the startup's Bug Bounty program, which offers up to $20,000 for reporting security bugs and safety issues.

 Can ChatGPT refuse to answer my prompts?

 AI systems like ChatGPT can and do reject inappropriate requests.
-The AI assistant can identify inappropriate submissions to prevent the generation of unsafe content.
+The AI assistant can identify inappropriate submissions to prevent unsafe content generation.

 Also: 6 things ChatGPT can't do (and another 20 it refuses to do)